yyhhoi/hoi.github.io/_pages/portfolio.markdown

     </figure>
 </div>

 **Summary**: People with vertigo and balance disorders often exhibit abnormal gait patterns while walking, such as staggering or overly rigid motion.
-Here, we employed generative models such as Variational Autoencoders (VAEs) to examine the latent variables underlying these pathological walking patterns.
+Here, we employed generative models such as Variational Autoencoders (VAEs) to extract the latent variables underlying these pathological walking patterns.

-In cooperation with LMU clinics, we gained access to thousands of walking videos of patients with vertigo and balance disorders.
-By training the VAEs on these videos, we found that pathological walking patterns were clearly clustered in the latent space.
-Such a representation can aid in video-based diagnosis without relying on clinical observational assessment.
+In cooperation with LMU clinics, we gained access to thousands of walking videos of patients.
+After training the VAEs on these videos, we found that pathological walking patterns were clearly clustered in the latent space.
+Such a representation can aid in video-based diagnosis without relying on clinical assessment.

-**Methods**: Deep Learning (Pytorch), Computer Vision, Data Processing
+**Methods**: Deep Learning (PyTorch), Computer Vision (OpenCV), Data Processing, Data Augmentation

 **Article**:
 [MSc Thesis link](https://www.researchgate.net/publication/381114885_Deep_Spatio-Temporal_Representation_Learning_of_Gait_Signals_in_Patients_with_Vertigo_and_Balance_Disorders)